API-Skeletons/doctrine-repository/README.md

 $objectManager->getRepository(User::class)->plugin('audit')->trail($id);
 ```

-**Query Provider** - [zfcampus/zf-apigility-doctrine](https://github.com/zfcampus/zf-apigiltiy-doctrine) includes Query Providers which may take the current authenticated user and add complex filters to a a QueryBuilder object in order to filter whether the user has access to a given entity.
+**zf-doctrine-repository-query-provider** - [zfcampus/zf-apigility-doctrine](https://github.com/zfcampus/zf-apigiltiy-doctrine) includes Query Providers which may take the current authenticated user and add complex filters to a a QueryBuilder object in order to filter whether the user has access to a given entity.
 This filtering mechanism can be used across a whole application whenever authorized access is needed to an entity.
 ```
 use Database\Entity\User;